 In accordance with the FASB issued guidance in the Intangibles-Goodwill and Other Topic of the Codification, we completed the required annual impairment tests.
-We performed a qualitative assessment on the Hub segment goodwill and a quantitative assessment on the Hub segment indefinite lived intangible asset and the Mode segment goodwill.
-No impairment charges were recognized based on the results of the annual goodwill and indefinite lived intangible assessments and there were no accumulated impairment losses at the beginning of the period.
+We performed a qualitative assessment on both the Hub segment goodwill and the Mode segment goodwill.
+No impairment charges were recognized based on the results of the annual goodwill assessments and there were no accumulated impairment losses of goodwill at the beginning of the period.